 The International Centre for Eye Health has developed a smart-phone based system for comprehensive eye examinations that is easy to use, affordable and portable.
 The Portable Eye Examination Kit (PEEK) uses mobile phone technology to extend the availability of a full range of ophthalmic diagnostic tests to anywhere in the world.

-Faculty Administrator: Helen Edwards
+Faculty Operating Officer: Helen Edwards

 Administrative Assistants: Zoe Hope and Lisa Schmidt

 Taught Course Director: Graham Clark